Joe Martin (orangutan): 1915–1917: Breakout film and early work

 Around 1915, an animal trainer named Curley Stecker began taking care of Joe Martin.
-According to Frank Buck, Joe Martin was cross-fostered by the Steckers: "He was taken into Curley's house to be raised...[and] grew up with the Stecker son".
 Curley is sometimes credited with "discovering" Joe Martin; they worked as a team for the next eight years.
 Stecker's family would sometimes appear alongside Joe Martin in films.
 The Stecker family rented a house across the road from the studio zoo, the zoo having been created in part as a "point of interest" at Universal City.
 The keepers were responsible for introducing the animals to visiting dignitaries; one such visit was made by Bishop Hanna of San Francisco in 1915.
 Later, one of Joe Martin's directors wrote of the visit: "A famous old prelate came out to Universal City to see Joe.
 Joe listened while the old gentleman commented on the wonders of nature.
 'You wouldn't catch a monkey taking a drink of vile liquor,' he observed.
 Joe reached in the hip pocket of his little pantaloons and came out with a pint of liquor, which he offered to the bishop with fine courtesy."

 In the first three years of his career, Joe Martin appeared in at least 20 films, including Rex Ingram's vampy feature melodrama Black Orchids.
 (Five years later, Joe Martin later played the same part in the retitled remake Trifling Women, which turned out to be one of his last on-screen credits.)
 According Universal's in-house magazine Moving Picture Weekly, Joe Martin may have costarred with Wallace Beery in one or more shorts called The Janitor, directed by Beery and released in 1916.
 The article about Beery's films noted that Joe Martin was "absolutely devoted" to zoo superintendent Rex De Rosselli and never let De Rosselli pass by without a hug; Joe Martin was not as affectionate with Beery.
 A news item about a Joe Martin one-reel directed by De Rosselli noted, "The simian seems to understand what his director tells him, and he is doing some wonderful work."